mcgilldinglab/scCross/docs/install.rst

 Main package
 ************

-The ``sccross`` package can be installed via conda using one of the following commands:
+The ``sccross`` package can be installed via the following commands:

 .. code-block:: bash
     :linenos: